 How it all began

-From the very start of the baking August we arrived in, I found myself suddenly and viscerally connected to the seasons of the year.
+From the very start of the baking hot August we arrived in, I found myself suddenly and viscerally connected to the seasons of the year.
 A year after moving here I began to write monthly letters from the land to a small group of friends and family, as a way to observe and share more closely the shifts I saw around me.
 I wrote about the tall trees toppled in autumn, and the tiny shoots bursting through in spring.

 Six months later I started seeing an acupuncturist, and learned about the 5 elements theory which links our bodies, minds and emotions to characteristics of each season.
-I compared it to the Celtic calendar and started to think about the seasons as represented in astrology, literature, art, and to reflect the toll our 365/24-7 digital lives take on us.
+I compared it to the Celtic calendar and started to think about the seasons as represented in astrology, literature, art, and to understand the toll our 365/24-7 digital lives take on us.

 Gradually, a whole host of seemingly disconnected things fell into place.
 My love for seasonal eating; the ebb and flow of my emotions and moods.
 How I managed my business, my creativity and my health.
 The anxiety I’d experienced for years in the city lessened.